Param-Harrison/redact-shot-x/README.md

 3. Backend performs OCR → detects PII → applies redactions → saves `redacted.png`
 4. Frontend updates canvas to show `redacted.png`
 5. User clicks Export → saves redacted image

+## Python Sidecar Implementation Notes

+- The Python backend is packaged as a standalone executable using PyInstaller
+- In development mode, you can use the Python code directly
+- In production, the executable is bundled with the Tauri app
+- The sidecar starts automatically when the app starts and shuts down when the app closes
+- Communication between the frontend and sidecar happens via HTTP